Kim Myung-min: Early years

 Building on his new status of a lead actor, Kim started to work on several film projects, many of which however ended unfinished, mostly due to financial problems.
 At that time he also suffered from injuries incurred while he was shooting action scenes.

 When he starred in the 2004 KBS family drama More Beautiful than a Flower, he was expected to have a successful career as a lead actor.
 However, he was badly injured while performing a stunt and his film contracts kept being withdrawn.
 This series of unfortunate events led him to quit stage acting in 2004.
 Kim then decided to end his acting career and emigrate to New Zealand with his family following the birth of his son.
-A turning point came in his career when he was given the opportunity to play the lead role in the 2004-2005 historical drama Immortal Admiral Yi Sun-shin after producers viewed his work in More Beautiful than a Flower.
+A turning point came in his career when he was given the opportunity to play the lead role in the 2004-2005 historical drama Immortal Admiral Yi Sun-sin after producers viewed his work in More Beautiful than a Flower.
 The 104-episode TV series based on the life of Korea's hero of the Imjin War put Kim in the spotlight and brought him a host of awards including Grand Prize at KBS Drama Awards.